-5. Productivity, Earnings, and Activity Rates
+5.2.
+Productivity, earnings, and activity rates

-Labour productivity growth has also been most pronounced among Chinese regions, showing an average rate of 4.89 per cent.
-However, the gaps with the rest of the regions and particularly European regions are smaller than the gaps observed in per capita GDP growth.
-This is in large part due to a significant proportion of GDP growth in Chinese regions deriving from the inflow of labour from other parts of the nation, which is shown in the fast pace of growth in Chinese economic participation rates.
-Of the rest of the regions analysed, European and Australian regions have shown relatively fast growth rates, whilst Japanese regions showed the slowest pace.
-The fastest rate of labour productivity growth was recorded by Bratislavsky and Praha, two East European regions, with the rest of the top 10 regions consisting of Tianjin, Région de Bruxelles-Capitale, Singapore, London, Beijing, Shandong, Tokyo, and Estonia.
+Labor productivity growth has also been most pronounced among Chinese regions, showing an average rate of 4.89 per cent.
+However, the gaps with the rest of the regions, particularly European regions, are smaller than the gaps observed in per capita GDP growth.
+This is in large part due to a significant proportion of GDP growth in Chinese regions deriving from the inflow of labor from other parts of the nation, which is shown in the fast pace of growth in Chinese economic participation rates.
+Of the rest of the regions analyzed, European and Australian regions have shown relatively fast growth rates, whilst Japanese regions showed the slowest pace.
+The fastest rate of labor productivity growth was recorded by Bratislavsky and Praha, two East European regions, with the rest of the top 10 regions consisting of Tianjin, Région de Bruxelles-Capitale, Singapore, London, Beijing, Shandong, Tokyo, and Estonia.
 By contrast, the bottom 10 regions include seven US regions (Buffalo-Niagara Falls, Rochester, Hartford-West Hartford-East Hartford, Richmond, Grand Rapids-Wyoming, San Antonio, and Sacramento-Arden-Arcade-Roseville), two Dutch regions (Noord-Nederland and Zuid-Nederland), and one Japanese region (Kanagawa).

-Earnings growth shows a significantly different pattern from those of per capita GDP and labour productivity growth.
-The Chinese regions have experienced a decline by 2.40 per cent annually, whilst the other nations or continental blocs have shown a positive growth on average, with the US and Japanese regions in particular showing a strong performance.
-Latvia and Estonia are the best performers in this indicator, followed by five US regions (Salt Lake City, Houston-Sugar Land-Baytown, Nashville-Davidson-Murfreesboro, Milwaukee-Waukesha-West Allis, and Virginia Beach-Norfolk-Newport News), two Japanese regions (Kanagawa and Kyoto), and Etelä-Suomi.
+Earnings growth shows a significantly different pattern from those of per capita GDP and labor productivity growth.
+The Chinese regions have experienced a decline by 2.40 per cent annually, whilst the other nations or continental blocs have shown, on average, positive growth, with the US and Japanese regions, in particular, showing a strong performance.
+Latvia and Estonia are the best performers in this indicator, followed by five US regions (Salt Lake City, Houston-Sugar Land-Baytown, Nashville-Davidson-Murfreesboro, MilwaukeeWaukesha-West Allis, and Virginia Beach-Norfolk-Newport News), two Japanese regions (Kanagawa and Kyoto), and Etelä-Suomi (Finland).
 The bottom 10 regions are dominated by Chinese regions (Beijing, Guangdong, Tianjin, Shanghai, and Zhejing), along with Israel, Taiwan, Sydsverige (Sweden), and two Australian regions (Victoria and New South Wales).

 Changes observed in economic activity rates are relatively small with the exception of the Chinese regions.
-As mentioned earlier, the strong performance of the Chinese regions in GDP growth comes from the influx of labour force into the regions from others part of the nation, leading to a significant increase in economic activity rates in these regions.
+As mentioned earlier, the strong performance of the Chinese regions in GDP growth comes from the influx of labor into these regions from others part of the nation, leading to a significant increase in economic activity rates.
 All seven Chinese regions are ranked in the top 10, followed by three US regions (Virginia Beach-Norfolk-Newport News, Miami-Fort Lauderdale-Miami Beach, and San Antonio).
-The Canadian and European regions are weak performers on average in this indicator.
+The Canadian and European regions are weak performers on average for this indicator.

-Of the 117 regions analysed, 20 regions suffered a fall in economic activity rate, with a great majority of them being located in Europe and Canada.
+Of the 117 regions analyzed, 20 regions suffered a fall in economic activity rate, with a great majority of them being located in Europe and Canada.
 In particular, six regions in the Nordic nations (Västsverige, Stockholm, Småland med Öarna, and Sydsverige in Sweden, Etelä-Suomi in Finland, and Norway) rank in the bottom 10 regions, along with Ontario and three US regions (Cleveland-Elyria-Mentor, Salt Lake City, and Milwaukee-Waukesha-West Allis).